CODATA Connect Working Group: Early Career and Alumni Network

 - Participants interested in disseminating information on research data in the sciences, humanities and the arts using essays as the medium are welcome to apply.

-- Topics might include but not limited to human health, climate change, resilience, etc.
+- Topics might include but are not limited to human health, climate change, resilience, etc.

 - Essays might discuss challenges at any point in the data lifecycle and in relation to any of a number of global and societal challenges.